realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 But I think robustness and privacy are the two things that are rarely actually on fire, but are always important.
 And they're both areas where we can definitely make incremental improvements, and I think we should.
 Privacy in particular is something that everyone cares about until you need to put the engineering effort in and there's other stuff.
-There's bugs, there's issues, there's, there are always other things that are more urgent, even if they're not more important.
+There's bugs, there's issues, there are always other things that are more urgent, even if they're not more important.
 And so I definitely try to keep the perspective of going, if not now, when?
 And I think, you know, privacy is something that we definitely need to put more effort in.